 We also liked that Kenetrek designed this boot with the female foot and step in mind.
 For example, it has an appropriate eight-inch upper that's better for the female ankle and a narrower heel that helps prevent the heel slip many women experience in unisex boots.
 Additionally, the nylon midsole along with the supportive insole provides support step after step while the flexible design allows the boot to actually work like a spring and help your foot move.

 Finally, the Women's Mountain Extreme does as good a job as the men's version when it comes to foot protection.
-It has the same full-grain leather upper attached to a rubber sole guard that provides abrasion resistance high up on the foot, meaning you can go off trail.
-The rubber sole itself also has deep treads for improved traction.
+It has the same full-grain leather upper attached to a sole guard that provides abrasion resistance high up on the foot, meaning you can go off trail.
+The sole itself also has deep treads for improved traction.

 - 1000g Thinsulate insulation